 Who can be a JP?

 Anyone can be a JP as long as they are over 18, a South Australian resident, of good character, understand their duties and powers, can speak English well enough to understand documents, their duties and seek advice where necessary, and they must not be a bankrupt nor be disqualified from managing a corporation.
 They too must live or work in an area that requires a JP.
-The Governor appoints people as JPs from those nominated by the Attonery General [see Justices of the Peace Act 2005 s 4 and Justices of the Peace Regulations 2006 reg 4].
+A JP is appointed by the Attorney-General [see Justices of the Peace Act 2005 (SA) s 4 and Justices of the Peace Regulations 2006 (SA) reg 4].

 What are the powers and duties of a JP?